RajuSaha1693/jamboree_todo/README.md

 # jamboree_todo
 This is built using PHP framework Codeigniter 3.1 and MySQL for database management.
-Used Bootstrap and SB Admin of bootstrap for building the UI of the Web Application
+Used Bootstrap and SB Admin of bootstrap for building the UI of the Web Application.
 # Description
 It includes all the features given as the task for creating the Todo List i.e ● Users can register/login